 There are so many different opportunities to make money out there if you start looking for them.

-Of course this is going to be a bit time consuming but the pay off can be great.
+Of course this is going to be time consuming ,but the pay off can be great.
 If you have a few of these clients in addition to your regular music creation you can perhaps start thinking about quitting that side job and making a living from your music.

-What you are doing here is basically being a “consultant” for yourself and finding yourself perfect clients.
+Become a consultant for yourself and find yourself perfect clients.
 These companies are never going to approach you independently.